How bank feeds are updated in PocketSmith

 - Yodlee updating balances: Yodlee will gather up-to-date balances roughly every 2-3 hours - when PocketSmith triggers a sync request.
 This means that you might be able to see your latest balances for your accounts, but not your latest transactions.

 The frequency of automatic syncing for your bank feeds is determined by a schedule that PocketSmith sets for each user.
 This schedule changes depending on how often you use PocketSmith.
 For example, if you log in to PocketSmith every day your bank feeds will sync every 6 hours or so; if you only log in once a week, they may only sync once every 3 days.

-Even if your automatic syncing schedule is set to every three hours or you log in to the web app manually to trigger a sync of your bank feeds in PocketSmith, ultimately the data that PocketSmith can sync at these times is dependent on the transactions and balance information that Yodlee has gathered into their database.
+Even if your automatic syncing schedule is set to every three hours or you log in to the web/mobile app to trigger a sync of your bank feeds in PocketSmith, ultimately the data that PocketSmith can sync at these times is dependent on the transactions and balance information that Yodlee has gathered into their database.

 Yodlee gathering transactions

 Only bank feeds that do not require additional security can be automatically updated.
 This is because many bank feeds use MFA (multi-factor authentication) when syncing.
 Accounts listed as using MFA can only be synced (refreshed) by logging into the web app where you can enter your MFA information.
 Accounts that don't use MFA are automatically synced depending on your activity level and resulting sync schedule.

 Forcing MFA bank feeds to sync